-As required by National Institute of Standards and Technology (NIST), Security and Privacy Controls for Information Systems and Organizations (NIST 800-53 Rev. 4), the Office conducted the second scheduled FISMA required backup data test, a contingency test, and the first of two backup data tests.
+Institute of Standards and Technology (NIST), Security and Privacy Controls for Information Systems and Organizations (NIST 800-53 Rev. 4), the Office conducted the second scheduled FISMA required backup data test from FISMA year 2020, a contingency test, and the first of two backup data tests for FISMA year 2021.

-- The second backup test consisted of testing the data mirroring process between the STAR Production and STAR Contingency sites.
+- The second backup test again consisted of testing the data mirroring process between the STAR Production and STAR Contingency sites.
 Data mirroring refers to the real-time operation of copying data, as an exact copy, from one location to another location.
-This test successfully validated the mirroring process between STAR Production and STAR Contingency. - The Contingency test consisted of testing remote access through the Treasury, Departmental Offices Remote Access (DORA) connection to the STAR Contingency site.
-This test successfully validated remote connectivity to the STAR Contingency site via DORA. - The first information system backup exercise for FY 2020 consisted of testing the reliability and integrity of backup data from one of STAR's schedule system backups.
-This test successfully validated the integrity of STAR backup files. - The second information system backup exercise is scheduled to be conducted in March 2021.
+This test successfully validated the mirroring process between STAR Production and STAR Contingency. - The contingency test again consisted of testing remote access through the Treasury, Departmental Offices Remote Access (DORA) connection to the STAR Contingency site.
+This test successfully validated remote connectivity to the STAR Contingency site via DORA. - The first information system backup exercise for FISMA year 2021 consisted of testing the reliability and integrity of backup data from one of STAR's schedule system backups.
+This test successfully validated the integrity of STAR backup files. - The second information system backup exercise is scheduled to be conducted in March 2022.